marula/marula.github.io/README.md

 # Marula.io Website
-Web presence for Marula a software engineering company from South Africa.
+Web presence for Marula, a software engineering company from South Africa.

 ## Setup